KimberlyThan/255E/README.md

 * R code for each week is in the `R_code/` folder named after each respective list.

 Here is my testing branch.

+Here are my server-side changes to this file.